-Switching to a better electricity deal with MoneySuperMarket couldn’t be easier.
-A quick call with one of our energy experts is all it takes for us to find out a bit more about your business and its energy use.
-With his information to hand, we can then compare the tariffs on offer and handle the whole switch, so you don’t have to.
+MoneySuperMarket has partnered with Bionic to make switching business electricity simple.
+Their tech-enabled experts use smart data to find out about your business and its energy use.
+With his information to hand, they can then compare the tariffs on offer and talk you through the options.
+They'll handle the whole switch, so you don’t have to.

-Call our business energy experts for free now on 0800 088 6986, or leave us a few details here, and we’ll give you a call back.
+Call the business energy experts for free now on 0800 088 6986, or leave us a few details here, and they'll give you a call back.

-We will then search the entire market to find the best deals currently on offer, enabling you to make an informed decision on your next tariff.
-Once you let us know your preferred supplier, we’ll set up your new contract so you can start saving as soon as possible.
+Bionic will then search from a panel of trusted suppliers to find the best deals currently on offer, enabling you to make an informed decision on your next tariff.
+Once you let them know your preferred supplier, they’ll set up your new contract so you can start saving as soon as possible.

 Every business has different energy demands, and all commercial contracts are designed to meet the specific needs of each individual venture.
 But no matter the size of your company, if you’ve been placed on a higher rate tariff - perhaps because you’ve let an old deal lapse - you could find your electricity bills add a considerable amount to your overheads.

 Switching to the cheapest business electricity tariff is a quick and easy way to cut costs, and one that won’t have any effect the day-to-day running of your business, or compromise the quality of your service.

 Switching to a new deal also means you can choose whether you pay a fixed or flexible rate for your energy.
 Most business choose a fixed rate, as this protects against price hikes and makes it easier to budget from month to month.